sandrock/SrkToolkit/Wiki/SrkToolkit.Web-HtmlHelpers.md

 @Html.ValidationSummaryEx()
 ---------------------------

-Enhancement of Html.ValidationSummary() that shows no HTML when there are no errors to display.
+Enhancement of Html.ValidationSummary() that shows zero HTML when there are no errors to display.

 @Html.CssClass()